Darkade/Darkade.github.io/EN/_posts/2022-05-04-running-dnd.md

 #### Cleaving through Creatures (DMG Ch.
 9) & Mob Attacks (DMG Ch.
 8)

-Cleave is so good if you like big hordes of creatures: any residual damage lands on someone else.
+Cleave is extremely good if you like big hordes of creatures: any residual damage lands on someone else.

 Mob Attacks are the counter part, it's a way to roll less when hordes attack, but you have to calculate a couple of things first.
 It's cool but I find sometimes it takes a bit long to calculate without messing the pace I try to keep; and for me pacing is very important.